mozilla/miracle/docs/deploy.rst

 an error report to Sentry if they fail.

-The worker role will also try to connect to the Postgres database and the S3 bucket and send an error to Sentry if it fails.
+The worker role will also try to connect to the Postgres database and send an error to Sentry if it fails.

 The web role exposes three URL endpoints to check its status: